adeministratorTr/blog-example/README.md

 # Blog Project

-Its an little Blog app that gets posts, shows the detail of the post and add new post.
+Its an little Blog app that gets posts, shows the detail of the post, add new post and delete it.

 [React-redux-boilerplate](https://github.com/adeministratorTr/react-redux-boilerplate) project used as an template.